IvyZ23/61040-portfolio/psets/pset1.md

 **concept** PersonalAccessToken
-**purpose** grant users access to Github from external sources **principle** A registered user creates a token and can use it to authenticate to receive access
+**purpose** grant users access to Github from external sources **principle** A registered Github user creates a token and can use it to authenticate to receive access.
+The user can set how long the token lasts before it expires and what the token can be used to access (the scope).
+Once the time comes, the token expires and is rendered invalid.

+**state**

+-   a set of Tokens with
+    -   a token value String
+    -   a user User
+    -   an expiration time Time
+    -   an access scope Scope

+**actions**

--   create (user: User): (token: String)
+-   createToken (user: User, scope: Scope, expiration: Time): (token: String)

-    -   **requires** user to exist
+    -   **requires** none
     -   **effects** creates token for user

--   authenticate (user: User): (token: String)
+-   verifyToken (user: User, token: String):

-    -   **requires** user to exist
+    -   **requires** none
-    -   **effects** creates token for user
+    -   **effects** checks for a Token owned by user to see if it matches

-**state**

--   a set of users with
-    -   a username Username
-    -   a password Password
+-   deleteToken(token: Token):

+    -   **requires** requires token to exist
-    -   a token Token
+    -   **effects** deletes token from the set

-Unlike PasswordAuthentication, which happens directly on GitHub’s website and provides full access to the user’s account, PersonalAccessToken is used from external sources like the command line or the GitHub API and grants more limited access (such as to repositories).
+Unlike PasswordAuthentication, which happens directly on GitHub’s website and provides full access to the user’s account, PersonalAccessToken is used from external sources like the command line or the GitHub API and grants more limited access (such as to specifc repositories).

-I think the Github page can be improved by being more clear on the differences between using password and a token.
-Most of the time, they mention them as similar entities.
+The Github page referred the access tokens and passwords as very similar concepts, that they were both for accessing Github.
+They can make the difference clearer by stating the difference in access the two provides.

 ## Exercise 4